Title: Avian Biologists – Curtailment of Wind Turbines, housing provided

 Job Description:

-HWA Wildlife Consulting, LLC (HWA) is a natural resource (wildlife and plant) consulting firm that specializes in wildlife monitoring, regulatory compliance, impact assessment, and wildlife research.
-We are looking for motivated avian biologists to join our team to assist with fatality monitoring within a wind development site near Cut Bank, Montana.
-Duties would include searching for carcasses, observing eagles, and collecting observation data.
-Positions will begin June 2, 2025 and will go through May 2026.
-Housing and transportation in the field are provided.
+HWA Wildlife Consulting, LLC (HWA) is a natural resource (wildlife and plant) consulting firm based in Laramie, Wyoming that specializes in wildlife monitoring, regulatory compliance, impact assessment, and wildlife research.
+We are looking for motivated avian biologists to join our team to assist with avian surveys and monitoring, primarily in and around wind development sites near Powell, Glenrock, or Laramie, Wyoming.
+Duties would include observing eagles and other raptors, collecting observation data, and curtailing wind turbines.
+Positions will begin April 1, 2026 through mid-August, with potential for extension.
+Shared field housing in Powell, Glenrock, or Laramie would be available.

-Field work would occur in a remote location and would require field navigation, observing and documenting avian species, and recording relevant information.
+NOTE: Work weeks would include 4-5 days a week and occur on weekends and holidays.
+Field work would occur in remote locations and would require field navigation, observing and documenting avian activity, and recording relevant information.

 REQUIRED Qualifications: